intrntbrn/awesomewm-vim-tmux-navigator/README.md

 </p>

 `awesomewm-vim-tmux-navigator` lets you navigate seamlessly between system windows, vim splits and tmux panes using a consisent set of hotkeys.
+Every vim split and tmux pane is treated like a standalone system window and you can forget your (n)vim/tmux specific navigation hotkeys.
+It also works for complex scenarios like embedded vim splits inside tmux panes.

-It's based on [christoomey/vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) and [fogine/vim-i3wm-tmux-navigator](https://github.com/fogine/vim-i3wm-tmux-navigator).
+The plugin is based on [christoomey/vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) and [fogine/vim-i3wm-tmux-navigator](https://github.com/fogine/vim-i3wm-tmux-navigator).

 How does it work
 ------------
-The plugin detects the focused application and simulates the correct keypresses so you can forget whether you are using tmux, vim, or another application.
+The plugin sends the correct keypresses based on the focused appplication.
+In order to differentitate between (n)vim and tmux clients, the title of your terminal is changed.
+Therefore your shell/terminal stack has to support dynamic titles.

 Installation
 ------------